Fit-and-Brawl-Gym/fit-brawl/docs/security/security-checklist.md

-# Comprehensive Security Checklist for Fit & Brawl System
+# Security Checklist - Fit & Brawl System

-This document provides a complete security checklist identifying all existing security measures and those that need to be implemented.
+Comprehensive security checklist tracking all security measures, their implementation status, and details.

 ## Legend
-- ✅ **Implemented** - Security measure is fully implemented and tested
+- ✅ **Complete** - Fully implemented and tested
 - 🟡 **Partial** - Partially implemented, needs completion
-- ⏸️ **Deferred** - Intentionally deferred (e.g., demo scope, production deployment)
+- ⏸️ **Deferred** - Intentionally deferred (demo scope, production deployment)
-- ❌ **Not Implemented** - Security measure is missing and should be implemented
+- ❌ **Not Started** - Security measure is missing and should be implemented

 ---